Tax & Accountancy

 Your digital records must include:

-• All rental income received
+• All rental income received.

-• Allowable expenses paid
+• Allowable expenses paid.

-• Details of assets and liabilities
+• Details of assets and liabilities.

-• Bank statements and transaction records
+• Bank statements and transaction records.

 Quarterly reporting replaces annual returns

 Instead of one annual Self Assessment, landlords must submit a summary of income and expenses to HMRC every three months.
-The quarters typically align with:
+The quarters align with:

-• 6 April to 5 July (due 5 August)
+• 6 April to 5 July (due 7 August)

-• 6 July to 5 October (due 5 November)
+• 6 July to 5 October (due 7 November)

-• 6 October to 5 January (due 5 February)
+• 6 October to 5 January (due 7 February)

-• 6 January to 5 April (due 5 May)
+• 6 January to 5 April (due 7 May)

-The good news?
 Quarterly updates can be prepared on a cash basis, so there's no need to deal with accruals or prepayments until your final year-end return.

 After your fourth quarterly update, you'll complete a final declaration.
 This replaces the traditional Self Assessment tax return, confirms all income for the year, and includes other income sources like employment, bank interest, or dividends.
 The submission and payment deadlines remain 31 January, maintaining continuity with current practice.
+Note that tax payment dates do not change under MTD, you still pay on 31 January and 31 July as before.

 Making Tax Digital compatible software is required